whimtrip/jwht-scrapper/README.md

 `INFO` logging is advised because `TRACE` and `DEBUG` both costs quite a few in terms of CPU usage.

-All classes of this project belongs to `fr.whimtrip.ext.jwhtscrapper` so can add for example to your `logback.xml` :
+All classes of this project belongs to `fr.whimtrip.ext.jwhtscrapper` so you can add for example to your `logback.xml` :

 ```xml
 <logger name="fr.whimtrip.ext.jwhtscrapper" level="DEBUG"/>